Meet Nelson Lewis

 With a businessman father who is also a recreational private pilot, media maven Nelson Lewis has been exposed to flying and leisure travel since he was a young child.
 His father used to take Nelson and his friends and family on trips across the south and Caribbean.
-Athens, Georgia, home of the Georgia bulldogs, was one of their most frequented cities, especially during college football season.
+Athens, Georgia, home of the Georgia Bulldogs, was one of their most frequented cities, especially during college football season.
+However, Nelson’s home is and will always be Savannah, Georgia.
+He’s an expert on the city and is especially passionate about its rich history.
+Two of his favorite spots are the Fort Pulaski National Monument and the Pin Point Heritage Museum.

 Another popular spot was Boca Raton, where he spent four years in undergraduate studies.
 Abacos in the northern Bahamas was another one.
 This constant exposure to travel and aviation had a great influence on the young Nelson, who is currently working to get his private pilot license.